Cheryl Casone

-Cheryl Cecile Casone (born July 18, 1970) is an American television news anchor on the Fox Business.
+Cheryl Cecile Casone (born July 18, 1970) is an American television news anchor on the Fox Business channel.
 Casone serves as a financial contributor and provides weekly job reports.
-She also reports on the Fox News.
+She also reports on Fox News.

 Early life

 Born in Clearwater, Florida, Casone's father was an engineering consultant for the government, and during her childhood she lived in Sweden for about a year.
 Later she lived in Ohio and then moved to Dallas, Texas and then moved to Phoenix, Arizona.
 She graduated from high school in 1988 from Thunderbird High School in Phoenix.
 She considers both Dallas and Phoenix as "Home".
 After high school, Casone attended Northern Arizona University in Flagstaff, Arizona, graduating with a B.S. in 1992, majoring in Public Relations.

 According to Casone that after graduating from college, "[I] took a little bit of a detour.
 I was a flight attendant (Southwest Airlines) for five years, and I traveled the world...
 I went to Africa and Australia and Europe-mostly Western Europe.
 I went to New Zealand, I went to Nepal."